Tom's Diner: Critical reception

-Larry Flick from Billboard commented, "Don't miss the exceptional "Tom's Diner", by DNA featuring Suzanne Vega."
-He noted that the Brit outfit had placed "a slammin' Soul II Soul-flavored swing instrumental" underneath Vega's song, and also described the track as "indelibly infectious."
+Larry Flick from Billboard magazine commented, "Don't miss the exceptional 'Tom's Diner', by DNA featuring Suzanne Vega."
+He noted that the English outfit had placed "a slammin' Soul II Soul-flavored swing instrumental" underneath Vega's song, and also described the track as "indelibly infectious."
 Student newspaper Columbia Daily Spectator named it a "surprise hit".
 Marisa Fox from Entertainment Weekly complimented its dance beat as "mesmerizing".
 Patrick Goldstein from Los Angeles Times said, "Strange but true-almost."
 He added that the "waif-like pop songstress" has suddenly become the "queen of London's trendy club scene, thanks to her sinewy, Soul II Soul-style dance hit".
 Everett True from Melody Maker commented, "This is so f***ing smooth.
-You know the original, I'm sure Suzanne's unaccompanied tale of everyday morning life in the big city in the wake of a break-up, incisively, poignantly observed.
+You know the original, I'm sure: Suzanne's unaccompanied tale of everyday morning life in the big city in the wake of a break-up, incisively, poignantly observed.
 Magical.
 Now imagine it set to an unobtrusive, mellow backbeat which slips down even easier.
 F***ing superb!
 What is it about today?
 Single of the week.
 No shit."